 Broad Beans themselves are a legume.
 They are not a peanut or a tree nut.
 Once they are roasted they have a similar texture and flavor of a nut.
 So by themselves they are non-allergenic.
-We produce and manufacture in a facility that is peanut free and nut free.
-So, we are a NON-NUT facility.

 We follow strict guidelines that require our machinery be washed and sanitized before and after each time we make our roasted fava beans.
 These procedures are called Good Manufacturing Practices (GMP).

 We also perform random and scheduled tests during production and packaging to ensure that we are gluten free as well as monitor other allergens.